linroger/FinanceCompendium/IV. Fixed Income/Fundamentals/Analysis/06 Chapter 6.md

 The relationship between a nation's imports and exports and its exchange rate is complicated because there is a constant feedback loop between international trade and the way a country's currency is valued.
 The exchange rate has an effect on the trade surplus or deficit, which in turn affects the exchange rate, and so on.
 In general, however, a weaker domestic currency stimulates exports and makes imports more expensive.
 Conversely, a strong domestic currency hampers exports and makes imports cheaper.

-For example, consider an electronic component priced at  $10 in the U.S. that will be exported to India.
+For example, consider an electronic component priced at  \$10 in the U.S. that will be exported to India.
 Assume the exchange rate is 50 rupees to the U.S. dollar.
-Neglecting shipping and other transaction costs such as importing duties for now, the$ 10 electronic component would cost the Indian importer 500 rupees.
+Neglecting shipping and other transaction costs such as importing duties for now, the\$ 10 electronic component would cost the Indian importer 500 rupees.

 If the dollar were to strengthen against the Indian rupee to a level of 55 rupees (to one U.S. dollar), and assuming that the U.S. exporter does not increase the price of the component, its price would increase to 550 rupees (10 x 55) for the Indian importer.
 This may force the Indian importer to look for cheaper components from other locations.
 The 10\% appreciation in the dollar versus the rupee has thus diminished the U.S. exporter's competitiveness in the Indian market.